GoogleChromeLabs/pwacompat/README.md

 # Web App Manifest

-Your Web App Manifest is normally named `manifest.json`, is referenced from all pages on your site like `<link rel="manifest" href="path/to/manifest.json" />`, and should look a bit like this-
+Your Web App Manifest is normally named `manifest.webmanifest`, is referenced from all pages on your site like `<link rel="manifest" href="path/to/manifest.webmanifest" />`, and should look a bit like this-

 ```js
 {